logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/database/use-database/_index.md

 weight: 3
 aliases:
     - /TA_Automation/Topics/bia_use_database.html
+keywords: "use a database, select a database"
 ---
-keyword: [use a database, select a database]
----

-# use database

 ## Description